FurryGamesIndex/games/doc/search_help.en.md

 Before we begin, a brief explanation of FGI's tagging system is in order.

 FGI's tags consist of two parts, an optional "namespace" and a "value".
-For example, for the `male:dog` tag, the namespace is `male` and the value is `dog`.
+For example, for the `male:dog` tag, the namespace is `male:` and the value is `dog`.

 The namespace is optional, so `dog` is also a valid tag.
 When the namespace is not specified, it means that the namespace is not considered, and games with `male:dog` or `female:dog` or both are considered to contain the `dog` tag.